 Full Charge and charging it overnight

-If you charge the battery to a full 100%, then it is ideal that you use your e-bike and the capacity doesn’t remain full while your electric bicycle is idle.
-Charging time of the battery is ideally 7 – 8 hours on an average, so once charged completely you can hit the road.
+If you charge the battery to a full 100%, it is ideal that you use your e-bike and that the capacity doesn't remain full while your electric bicycle is idle.
+The charging time of the battery is ideally 7-8 hours on average, so once it is completely charged, you can hit the road.

 Charge the battery whenever possible